Can you have surgery without a general anaesthetic? Perhaps the question should be would you want to have surgery without anaesthetic?

 Office gynaecology without anaesthetic

-One doctor who has pioneered the use of local anaesthetics where a general would have been previously used, is Consultant Gynaecologist Mr Francis Gardner who is Clinical Director of Gynaecology at Queen Alexandra Hospital Portsmouth, and also practices at Twenty-five Harley Street Day Clinic where he performs NovoSure endometrial ablation and MyoSure hysteroscopic resections of fibroids and polyps.
+One doctor who has pioneered the use of local anaesthetics where a general would have been previously used, is Consultant Gynaecologist Mr Francis Gardner who is Clinical Director of Gynaecology at Queen Alexandra Hospital Portsmouth, where he performs NovoSure endometrial ablation and MyoSure hysteroscopic resections of fibroids and polyps.

 Mr Francis Gardner's technique has been so successful that at Queen Alexandra Hospital it has become standard to treat patients fully awake, without sedation, with just oral analgesia and local anaesthesia.